Important Information

 4 – Complete the Adoption

-If the cat is at our cattery in Smiths Falls, you will complete your adoption there.
-Adoption fees are payable by etransfer and you will complete an adoption contract.
+At the store, the FTCR volunteer will complete the adoption with you after the approval by our adoption team.
 You will be provided with the cats’ medical (vaccination) record and microchip information.
 You will need to bring a cat carrier and blanket with you to your appointment to bring the cat home.

 Adoption Fees